Priya434/axelrod_tournament/Readme.md

 This is an implementation of the original Axelrod tournament conducted by Professor Robert Axelrod in 1980.

+Veritasium's [this](https://www.youtube.com/watch?v=mScpHTIi-kM) video provides an introduction to Game Theory and the original tournament.<br>
+It was also the inspiration for this project.

 Know more about his research on the
 Iterated Prisoner's Dilemma and Game Theory [here](https://axelrod.readthedocs.io/en/fix-documentation/reference/description.html).